Menu Close

 Profile

 Katharina Jost is a research assistant at the research collective “Configurations of Film” and a PhD candidate at the Goethe University, Frankfurt.
-She studied theatre, film and media studies and art history at the Goethe University, Frankfurt and the University of Vienna.
-Since 2013, she has been working as a freelancer for the DFF (Deutsches Filminstitut & Filmmuseum).
+She studied theatre, film, media studies, and art history at Goethe University, Frankfurt, and the University of Vienna.
+Since 2013, she has been freelancing for the DFF (Deutsches Filminstitut & Filmmuseum).
 For the latter, she has, among other things, written texts for an online exhibition, presented objects from the collection in podcasts and worked on orientalist motifs on lantern images of the museum.
-In addition to her academic career, she has also been involved in artistic projects.
+In addition to her academic career, she has been involved in artistic projects.
 Her research topics include Projections, (post-) colonialism, home movies, amateur film, expatriate identities, exoticism, and (virtual) travel.